cpe-tipqc-community/django-crud-webapp-adede5/README.md

 - Accounts = /djangocc/accounts.txt

 # how-to
-Just get the reqs, and login using any of the accounts from /djangocc/accounts.txt, then explore. hehehehehehehehehehehehehehehehehehe
+Just get the reqs, and login using any of the accounts from /djangocc/accounts.txt, then explore. also, you can create your own by signing up as a customer. hehehehehehehehehehe